A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

 In a second benchmark, we extend the damped harmonic oscillator by a coupling to a heat bath via a Langevin equation, similar to \cite{feynman1963theory}.
-This calculation is done for a scalar oscillator as well as for a one-dimensional harmonic field.
-For the classical and zero-dimensional case, the equations of motions reads
+This calculation is done for a simple harmonic oscillator as well as for a scalar field in (1+1) space-time dimensions.
+Again, the mass of the system is set to unity, and energy units labeled as arbitrary unit (arb. units).
+For the non-relativistic case, the equation of motion reads